tab1-web/faq/docs/gameplay/manor.md

 ## The Economics Behind Manor

 ### Why Manor Removes Monster Drops
-When you use Manor seeds, the monster drops NOTHING except adena and your fruit harvest.
+When you use Manor seeds, the monster drops NOTHING except adena, seal stones, quests and your fruit harvest.

 **What happens to the lost drops?**
 The game calculates how much your drops would have been worth, then gives you fruits of equivalent value.
 So you're not losing out, just getting rewards in a different form.